Irve Tunick: Freedom's people

 After Tunick drafted the scripts, they would be reviewed by members of an Advisory Committee in Washington D.C. that included Ambrose Caliver along with others from the Southern Education Foundation, a local school principal, and Joseph R. Houchins, an expert in statistics at the United States Census Bureau.
 This advisory committee helped review the scripts to ensure that they accurately discussed the Black community as claimed.
 At the time, it was a rare to have people from the Black community be involved in the production of a radio show, and this separated it from other programs at the time.

-Caliver believed that it was important to have a popular first show in order to sustain the series so he decided to focus the first show to how Black culture had contributed to music rather than focus the first show on the contributions to science and discovery.
+Caliver believed that it was important to have a popular first show to sustain the series so he decided to focus the first show to how Black culture had contributed to music rather than focus the first show on the contributions to science and discovery.
 Tunick wrote the first script for the show and it "exceeded the expectations of many committee members."
 Some were "pleasantly surprised at the social punch of the script" and impressed with the fact that the show had "'much more social value' than anything [they] had ever heard on the air".
 The first show was broadcast in November 1941, and the show would run until 1942.